Bioconductor/BBS/Doc/update-R-2015.md

     source("https://bioconductor.org/biocLite.R")

-If you are on a devel build machine, do this:
+If you are on a devel build machine (and not running R-devel), do this:

     useDevel()